Mkobimbo/python-automation/README.md

 # python-automation

-Mainly focused on the book automate the boring stuff with python.
+Mainly focused on the book automate the boring stuff with python. big book of small python projects